 I feel like the barrel racing the world could use a little more “outside the turn logic”.
 Not another site full of “drills” to teach our horse the pattern.
 Therefore, I hope you find this space useful.
 I aim to chalk it full of intuitive horsemanship/whole horsemanship for everyone, but specifically the competitive barrel racer.

 I’ll do my best to take you from the pasture to the pay-window while building a happy, whole horse.

 If you have a problem horse, I’d love to help you work through that too.
 I’ve spent nearly two decades fixing blown up, sour horses.
 They can always be helped.
 Always.
 They’re sour because they’ve been asked for more than they can give.
-I’ll teach you how to go back and rebuild them, making them safer and more solid.
+I’ll teach you how to go back and rebuild them, making them safer, more solid and more willing.

 Now, let’s get outside the turn and build a relationship with our horses, shall we?

 Won’t you join me on my journey to build a better barrel horse?
 I will share with you the lessons I’ve learned through blood, sweat, tears and of course good times.